michaelmusty/.dotfiles/TABS.md

 If you have GNU unexpand(1) and can add `--first-only` to each of those calls, the results seem perfect.

-You can configure Vim to accommodate this by removing the settings for:
+You can configure Vim to accommodate this by removing the settings in vim/config/indent.vim for:

 * `expandtab`
 * `shiftround`